realA10001986/Time-Circuits-Display/README.md

 To start and stop music playback, hold 5.
 Holding 2 jumps to the previous song, holding 8 to the next one.

 By default, the songs are played in order, starting at 000.mp3, followed by 001.mp3 and so on.
 By entering 555 and pressing ENTER, you can switch to shuffle mode, in which the songs are played in random order.
 Enter 222 followed by ENTER to switch back to consecutive mode.
+The Shuffle mode state is saved and persistent across reboots.

 Entering 888 followed by ENTER re-starts the player at song 000, and 888xxx (xxx = three-digit number) jumps to song #xxx.